jiinkwan/jiinkwan.github.io/_posts/2019-04-27-University Housing Price Analysis.md

     2. For "RegionName", when applicable, removing every character from " (" to the end.
     3. Depending on how you read the data, you may need to remove newline character '\n'. '''

+    # Converting the dictionary into a data frame to make it easier to merge.
     states_df = pd.DataFrame.from_dict(states, orient = 'index')
     states_df.columns = ['State']
     states_df